johnascott1/Project1Final/grades/Lab 7 Questions.md

 ### Problem 7:

-When your program opens, it should look for a file called `open_tickets.txt`.
+When your program opens, it should look for a file called `TicketData/open_tickets.txt`.
 If this file exists, read in this file, and create Ticket objects, and store these in the TicketStore object list so the user can see all open tickets.

 Use a static method with this name and arguments.